Matt Olson Player Props: Braves vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The Yankees pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 4.01 team ERA ranks 11th across all league pitching staffs.
+- The Yankees have a 4.07 team ERA that ranks 14th across all league pitching staffs.

-- The righty last appeared on Wednesday against the Chicago White Sox, when he threw 5 1/3 innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared in relief on Thursday, when he tossed two innings against the Chicago White Sox, allowing four earned runs while giving up five hits.

-- The 27-year-old has put up a 4.23 ERA and 8.6 strikeouts per nine innings across 24 games this season, while allowing a batting average of .260 to his opponents.
+- In 14 games this season, the 29-year-old has put up an 8.06 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .332 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.